 Looking at Competitors

 An additional way investors might consider evaluating a stock’s performance is by comparing it to other companies within the same industry.
 One might discover that an entire industry is doing well in the current market, or that another stock within the industry would actually be a better investment.
+There are numerous industries and market sectors.

 Not every company within an industry will be a good comparison, so it’s best to look at companies of a similar size, those that have been around for a similar amount of time, or that have other similarities.
 Even if a giant, established corporation offers a similar product or service to a small startup, they may not be the best two stocks to compare within an industry.

-Two good questions investors might consider asking are:
+Two questions investors might consider asking are:

 • Does the company have a competitive advantage?
 If the company has a unique asset or ability, such as a patent, a new research or manufacturing method, or great distribution, it may be more likely to succeed within the industry.